kermitt2/grobid/doc/Troubleshooting.md

 libxml2 is required by pdf2xml, and is normally shipped by default on all standard installation (Ubuntu, Mac OSX, etc).

-For minimal or cloud based / container system like Linode, AWS, Docker, etc might not be installed by default and should thus be installed as prerequisite.
+For minimal or cloud based / container system like Linode, AWS, Docker, etc. _libxml2_ might not be installed by default and should thus be installed as prerequisite.

 See [here](https://github.com/kermitt2/grobid/issues/101) the open issue.